Isle of Noss: Conservation designations

 The national nature reserve is classified as a Category IV protected area by the International Union for Conservation of Nature.
 Noss also holds other designations for its important wildlife being designated as a both a Special Protection Area (SPA) and a Site of Special Scientific Interest (SSSI).
+The island has also been designated an Important Bird Area (IBA) by BirdLife International.